 Well, it’s that time of year again, here in Manitoba.
 When we batten down the hatches and say goodbye to our neighbors for a few months.
 When it drops to -30 degrees outside, there’s a choice to be made between socializing and surviving.
 Ha!

 There is something to be said for this cold and stark time of year though.
 The elegant architecture of the trees around us is now on full display.
-Every winter, these graceful sentinels share new patterns from the previous summer’s growth with us and they are a sight to behold as they sway in the wind.
+Every winter, these graceful sentinels share new patterns from the previous summer’s growth.
+They are a sight to behold as they sway in the wind.

 There is also a certain hush that falls across the land when it is blanketed white with fresh snow.
 Newly fallen snow crystals absorb sound waves resulting in a rather calm quietness in even the most densely populated areas.

-Yet, no matter how Mother Nature chooses to spin her winter yarn, Darren and I always manage to make things cozy by catering to our senses.
+Mother Nature can spin her winter yarn however way she wants.
+Darren and I always manage to make things cozy by catering to our senses.

-One way I’ve decided to accomplish that is with color.
+One way we accomplish that is with color.
 Bright, happy color.
 Vitamin D deficiency runs rampant here in Manitoba at this time of year, so the happier, the better!
-A few weeks back, right after the first frost, a friend of mine invited me to accompany her to the Assiniboia Downs Antique Show.
-Boy!
-We had fun.
+A few weeks back, right after the first frost, a friend of mine invited me to the Assiniboia Downs Antique Show.
+We had a lot of fun.
 So many beautiful things to feast the eyes on.
-One item that found its way home with me was a pair of hand-embroidered pillowcases presenting this lovely and delicate, yellow rose pattern with expertly threaded leaves and accents in variant shades of green.
+One item that found its way home with me was a pair of hand-embroidered pillowcases.
+A delicate, yellow rose pattern with expertly threaded leaves and accents in variant shades of green along the edges.
 I just fell in love with them as I did with several other “must-haves”.
 These will be displayed prominently on our bed, with those happy flowers beaming in stark contrast to the white and gray landscape outside the windows opposite.

 I find that a quick and easy way to cozy up the kitchen is by baking.
-I often pull double warming-up duty by baking something divine in the oven that we can enjoy with a hot mug of afternoon tea or coffee.
+I’ll pull double ‘cozy’ duty by baking something divine in the oven that we enjoy with a hot mug of something.
 On this day, I perused my cookbook shelves and my eye fell upon one that I had purchased while out with my sweet mom, some 25 years ago.
 My son was about to come into the world and I wanted to start collecting recipes that I could make for him as he grew.
 This particular one was all about cookies.

 Flipping through the pages, a simple peanut butter cookie recipe seemed to jump out at me from the page.
 Perfect.
-The warmth of the oven and the aroma of the cookies filled the kitchen, while my heart filled with another kind of warmth, of sweet memories of my mom and my boy when he was little.
+The warmth of the oven and the aroma of the cookies filled the kitchen, while my heart filled with another kind of warmth.
+Sweet memories of my mom and my boy when he was little.

 While reading, the house seems to come alive as the song of the whispering winds flows through those tiny spaces.
 Yet any stir from wildlife outside is absent.
 They have diligently collected their rations and retreated toward safe haven.
 Gentle music plays soft in the background while the temperature plummets outside.
-The sun disappearing below the horizon so as night falls, the warmth factor within rises.
+The sun disappearing below the horizon leads to the warmth factor within rising.
 The hearth with its glowing embers again becomes ablaze as Darren, I and Lily (our kitty) all settle down for a long winter’s nap.